ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 Some mailbox implementations of James store already parsed attachments for faster retrieval.

-Here are the POJOs representing these attachments:
+Here are the POJOs related to these attachments:

  - **Attachment** : holds an attachmentId, the attachment content, as well as the content type
  - **MessageAttachment** : composes an attachment with it's disposition within a message (cid, inline and name)